 Let’s be real.
 I had 5 out of the 8 listed there and guess what: I’m currently pregnant with my second child as I’m creating this blog post!

-So try these healthy lifestyle tips that helped ME to assist in balancing your hormones and increase your chances of fertility!
+So try these healthy lifestyle tips that helped ME to help balance your hormones and increase your chances of pregnancy!

 Ahhhh, the beauty of nutrition.
 One of my favorite topics to discuss but also my least favorite to adhere to 🙈(Ya girl loves sweets)!